-Composed of twelve 5-week courses and one 10-week course, the Marylhurst online MBA in Sustainable Business offers you three concentrations to choose from, each of which includes a look at the pertinent laws and regulatory landscape.
+Composed of twelve 5-week courses and one 10-week course, the Marylhurst online MBA in Sustainable Business offers you distinct elective coursework to choose from, each of which includes a look at the pertinent laws and regulatory landscape.
 Some of the nation’s top sustainable MBA programs only provide a green focus within certain dedicated courses.
 Here at Marylhurst, every green MBA course examines subject matter with an emphasis on sustainability.
 For example, the accounting class speaks to environmental cost and triple bottom line accounting.
 The economics class addresses the concept of natural capital – the valuation of our natural resources.
 Our green MBA is truly a complete exploration of sustainable business.

 Sustainable Core Courses

-- BUS 500 Graduate Business Foundations*
+- BUS 500 Foundations of Business

 - SUS 500 Principles of Sustainability